microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Open **Visual Studio 2017** from the Start Menu.
 1. Click **Create new project...**.
 You can also find this option in VS Menu: **File > New > Project**.
 1. In the search box from the top right corner type: `bot`.
-1. Select `EchoBot`.
+1. Select `Echo Bot (Bot Framework v4)`.
-1. Provide a name for your new project: `EchoBot`.
+1. Provide a name for your new project: `MyBot`.
 1. Click **Ok**.

+    > [!ALERT] Do not name the project `EchoBot` as there will be conflicts with the EchoBot class in `Bots/EchoBot.cs`.
-    > NOTE: The template has pre-installed the latest version of the new Bot Framework SDK.
+    > **Note:** The template has pre-installed the latest version of the new Bot Framework SDK.

 ### B) Debugging with Bot Framework Emulator

 The bot emulator provides a convenient way to interact and debug your bot locally.

-1. In the **EchoBot** project, open the **EchoBotBot.cs** file.
+1. Open the `Bots/EchoBot.cs` file.
-1. Put a **breakpoint** on line 79.
+1. Put a **breakpoint** on line 18.
 1. Run the app by clicking on the **IIS Express** button in Visual Studio (with the green play icon).

-    > NOTE: A new web page with the Web Chat will be opened in your browser.
+    > **Note:** A new web page with the Web Chat will be opened in your browser.
 Don't use this one yet as we'll configure it later.

-1. Check the port that your app is using, if it is not running on port **3978** you'll need to update the Bot configuration.
-In order to update this setting go to Visual Studio and open the **EchoBot.bot** file.
-Update the **endpoint** setting to match the port that your app is using.
+1. Once the page has loaded in Microsoft Edge, **copy** the site host from the address bar to the clipboard (e.g. `http://localhost:XXXX`).

+    > **Note:** We won't be using the web site chat control until later in the lab.
+Make sure you use the emulator until then!

-1. Open the **Bot Framework Emulator** from the Start Menu.
+1. **Open** the **Bot Framework Emulator** from the Start Menu.
-1. Click **Open Bot** and select the file `EchoBot.bot` from your source code.

-    > NOTE: Previously we had to provide the bot endpoint to the emulator but now it can read all the configuration from a file.
+1. Click **File** -> **New bot configuration**.
+1. Paste the url that you copied from your browser, and add `/api/messages` at the end of it.
+It should look something like: `http://localhost:3978/api/messages`.
+1. Click the **Save and Connect** button to connect to the local bot, and start a conversation.

+    > **Note:** You will need to save the configuration to a file before; just select a location, enter the name and save.

 1. **Type** `Hello` and press enter.
 1. Return to **Visual Studio** and wait for the breakpoint to be hit.
-1. **Mouse over** the `turnContext.Activity.Text` variable to see your input message.
+1. **Mouse over** the `context.Activity.Text` variable to see your input message.
 1. Press **Continue** in the toolbar.
 1. **Remove** the breakpoint.
 1. Go back to the emulator and see the response from the bot.
 1. **Stop** debugging by clicking the stop button in Visual Studio's toolbar.

-### C) Add Welcome message
+### C) Update Welcome message

-Notice that when you start a conversation the bot is not showing any initial message, let's add a welcome message to display it to the user at the beginning of the conversations:
+Notice that when you start a conversation the bot is showing an initial message, let's update this welcome message to display it to the user at the beginning of the conversations:

-1. Open the **EchoBotBot.cs** file and add the following import at the beginning of the file:
+1. Open the **Bots/EchoBot.cs** file and add the following import at the beginning of the file:

     ```cs
     using System.Linq;
     ```

-1. Modify the `OnTurnAsync` method, replace the content of the **else** with the following code snippet:
+1. Modify the `OnMembersAddedAsync` method, replace the text `Hello and Welcome!` with the following text:

     ```cs
-    if (turnContext.Activity.Type == ActivityTypes.ConversationUpdate && turnContext.Activity.MembersAdded.FirstOrDefault()?.Id == turnContext.Activity.Recipient.Id)
-    {
-        var msg = "Hi!
+    "Hi!
 I'm a restaurant assistant bot.
-I can add help you with your reservation.";
+I can add help you with your reservation."
-        await turnContext.SendActivityAsync(msg);
-    }
     ```

 1. Let's run the bot to see the welcome message.

     * Run the app by clicking on the **IIS Express** button in Visual Studio (with the green play icon).
     * Return to the **Bot Framework Emulator**.
-    * Click the **Start Over** button to start a new conversation.
+    * Click the **Restart conversation** button to start a new conversation.
-    * See the welcome message displayed at the beginning of the conversation.
+    * See the updated welcome message displayed at the beginning of the conversation.
     * **Stop** debugging by clicking the stop button in Visual Studio's toolbar.